 The number of filed Xarelto lawsuits continues to grow primarily on two fronts.
-First, the Philadelphia Court of Common Pleas established a mass tort docket in January where more than 170 Xarelto lawsuits are pending.
+First, the Philadelphia Court of Common Pleas established a mass tort docket for Xarelto in January where more than 170 Xarelto lawsuits are pending.
 Second, a panel of federal judges centralized federal Xarelto lawsuits in December before the U.S. District Court for the Eastern District of Louisiana for uniform pretrial management.
 As of April 15, more than 400 Xarelto lawsuits were pending before the Louisiana federal trial court.

 Xarelto lawsuits generally allege that the plaintiffs suffered from severe bleeding or related injury due to their use of the anticoagulant Xarelto (rivaroxaban).
 Plaintiffs also claim that the defendants, including the manufacturer, Janssen Pharmaceuticals, did not adequately warn health care professionals and potential patients about the bleeding, which can be severe, uncontrollable and, in some cases, either life-threatening or fatal.